mcleanlab/TM7x_Host_Association_Study/README.md

 ## This repository contains the supplemental data for the pending publication:
 Ultrasmall epibiont Nanosynbacter lyticus strain TM7x and host bacteria transcriptional activity after initial host parasitism by Hendrickson et al., In press.

-This repository contains the following supplemental data files in .format:
+This repository contains the following supplemental data files in .xlxs format:

 Supplemental Table 1.
 Desctiption, Host, TM7x